The Derbyshire Redcap Club

 The object of the Club is to encourage, improve and protect the breed standard of the Redcap fowl.
 Also to endeavour to obtain classes, efficient judging at shows, deter fraudulent practices and to provide the best advice on all relevant matters for members.
 In the recorded history since 1911, the club has lapsed and been revived at least twice.
 There is evidence of a club being in existence in 1890 but the birth of the first club has yet to be traced.

 The Feathered World year books for 1923 and 1924 record good years for the Club.
 At Bakewell in 1923, there were 98 birds entered in eight classes.
 It is interesting to note Harry Slack of New Barns, Hollinsclough, Buxton advertising a continuous strain since 1886.

-With members in each county of the United Kingdom you should never to too far away from a Derbyshire Redcap.
+With members in each county of the United Kingdom you should never be to too far away from a Derbyshire Redcap.
 The club has a healthy membership and there is much interest worldwide particularly in Australia.
-The Club has twelve trophies for members to compete for during the year, these are presented at the Annual General Meeting when our active committee reports to members in a Derbyshire public house with an optional supper!
+The Club has twelve trophies for members to compete for during the year.
+These are presented at the Annual General Meeting when our active committee reports to members in a Derbyshire public house with an optional supper!

-Joining fee includes the extra £3.00 cost of a copy of the breed standard booklet
+First time joining fee includes the extra £3.00 cost of a copy of the Breed Standard booklet

 The membership year commences on the 1st October (Month of AGM).
 (Exception: Subscriptions paid mid year by first time joining members become due after the first full year of membership.)